Mike Costello: The Lessons of Lost Creek

 But screw social media.
 To really get a sense of what Mike is about, you have to come to Lost Creek and see how he puts those ideas on the plate.
 In my time with him, we went up into the hills above the farm, found morel mushrooms, wild ramps, violets and yarrow and sweet, citric wood sorrel, and Mike cooked it all up with venison and trout and this lemonless lemon curd they used to make in the days before supermarkets.
 It was ingenious, inventive, delicious, all the things that Appalachia has always been and should always be.

 Here is an edited and condensed transcript from my conversation with Mike.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+You can listen to the full episode, for free, on Apple Podcasts, Stitcher, Spotify, or wherever you get your podcasts.

 Nathan Thornburgh: Alright, what are we drinking here?

 Mike Costello: So this is some cider, some traditional cider from Hawk Knob Cidery in Lewisburg.
 Really good friends of ours.
 We’ve known these guys for a long time.
 The Cidery is probably only four years old, but these guys have been making cider for a long time.
 And we went to college with him, hung out a log at potlucks, and just at each other’s houses doing a lot of home brew, and a lot of cooking together.
 And we always talked a lot about our dreams of either getting back into food or doing cider commercially.
 Somehow the stars aligned and we both ended up doing these things.